peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
-> - In most applications, hue is in degrees and is 0 or greater and less than 360.
+> - Usually, hue is in degrees and is 0 or greater and less than 360.
 > - The HSV color model is not perception-based, as the HWB article acknowledges<sup>[**(14)**](#Note14)</sup>.

 <a id=HSL></a>